gkashinath/Computer-Science-OMSCS/README.md

 I have achieved an **A** grade for both the courses I have taken in the OMSCS program.

-For more information please contact me at gkashinath@gmail.com.
+For more information please contact, gkashinath@gmail.com.